Hey there, savvy marketers! We are here to guide you through the impact of GDPR, the General Data Protection Regulation, on your marketing efforts.

-To curb this, the European Union (EU) government has developed a privacy regulation called General Data Protection Regulation (GDPR).
+To tackle this, the European Union (EU) government developed a privacy regulation called the General Data Protection Regulation (GDPR).

 GDPR, by a long measure, is the most impactful regulation in place for data protection in a tech-driven generation.

-The EU regulators felt that the companies were misusing their citizens’ data for their gain and that they should be transparent about how they were using the data.
-GDPR was introduced to end this and give back the power to the customers.
+The EU regulators felt that the companies were misusing their citizens’ data for their own gain and that they should be transparent about how they were using the data.
+GDPR was introduced to end this and give back power to customers.

-The outdated version could not cover the necessary data privacy principles for social media, smartphones, or any advanced web technology like AI or virtual reality.
-And the obsolete version was never a compulsion, so companies had a chance to opt out.
+The outdated version could not cover the necessary data privacy principles for social media, smartphones, or any advanced web technology like artificial intelligence (AI) or virtual reality.
+The obsolete version was never a compulsion, so companies had a chance to opt out of it.

+Since May 25, 2018, this is no longer the same.
 With GDPR, every company across Europe or companies that handle EU data must follow the data privacy principles.

 How does GDPR impact marketing?